There will be times when you need to be careful of camera shake in your image. At other time, you will need to take many images, one after the other.

 As you can use these intervalometers for many areas, you’ll see the benefit straight away.
 This may be down to reducing camera shake, or being able to focus on something else while capturing.

-Before you go, check out this cool video we found!
+Before you go, check out this cool video we found on how to use an intervalometer!